"Difficult to retain them": Nigeria continues to lose first-class graduates

 However, the best brains are not being utilised for the development of the nation.

-Unlike in the developed countries where First Class graduates are retained in the university system, Nigeria has no plan of harnessing her best brain.
+Unlike in the developed countries where first class graduates are retained in the university system, Nigeria has no plan of harnessing her best brains.

 Efforts are not made to retain them and they are gradually lost to the Western world.

-Speaking on this, the Vice Chancellor, OAU, Ile Ife, Prof. Adebayo Bamire, said:
+Speaking on this, the Vice Chancellor of Obafemi Awolowo University, Professor Adebayo Bamire, expressed:

 “We are ready to retain our First Class graduates; there is no need to even think twice on that, but then what is the policy of government in respect to recruitment in the universities?
 We can’t do that on our own”